On the Compression of Neural Networks Using $\ell_0$-Norm Regularization and Weight Pruning: Experimental Results

 The aim of this experiment is to assess the sparseness-induction capability of the proposed $\ell_0$-norm regularization as compared with both the standard $\ell_2$- and $\ell_1$-norm-based regularizations.
-In this context, neural networks inspired on the Lenet-5-Caffe\footnote{The Lenet-5-Caffe is a modified version of Lenet-5\cite{lecun1998gradient} which is specified at \cite{jia2014caffe}.} are trained for the image classification task of the MNIST dataset.
-To assess the trade-off between accuracy and network compression, the networks obtained after training are increasingly compressed (starting with a factor of 2) and the resulting accuracy is evaluated for each compression level.
-The network compression is carried out by using three different weight-pruning strategies \cite{blalock2020state}: i) global magnitude pruning (GP), where the less significant weights of the network as a whole are targeted for pruning; ii) layerwise magnitude pruning (LP), where the less significant weights in each layer are targeted (resulting in the same compression level for each layer); and iii) random pruning (RP), where weights are randomly selected for pruning, regardless of their magnitude.
-Fine tuning \cite{lecun1998gradient} (i.e., network retraining after pruning) is also considered in this experiment.
+In this context, neural networks inspired on the Lenet-5-Caffe\footnote{The Lenet-5-Caffe is a modified version of Lenet-5 \cite{lecun1998gradient} which is discussed in \cite{jia2014caffe}.} are trained for the image classification task of the MNIST dataset.
+To assess the trade-off between accuracy and network compression ratio, the networks obtained after training are increasingly compressed (starting with a factor of 2) and the resulting accuracy is evaluated for each compression ratio.
+The network compression is carried out by using three different weight-pruning strategies \cite{blalock2020state}: i) global magnitude pruning (GP), where the less significant weights of the network as a whole are targeted for pruning; ii) layerwise magnitude pruning (LP), where the less significant weights in each layer are targeted (resulting in the same compression ratio for each layer); and iii) random pruning (RP), where weights are randomly selected from the whole network, regardless of their magnitude.
+Fine tuning (FT) \cite{lecun1998gradient} (i.e., network retraining after pruning) is also considered in this experiment.